This post may contain affiliate links.

 Love beets?
 Check out my vibrantly pink Persian yogurt beet dip and delicious beet salad with feta and zaatar!

-- Chickpeas: You can use canned chickpeas (boil the chickpeas for 20 minutes) or cook them from scratch.
+- Chickpeas: You can use canned chickpeas (boil the chickpeas for 20 minutes) or cook them from scratch until they’re almost falling apart ensures a creamier texture.
 Follow my directions on my classic hummus recipe to learn how to cook chickpeas from scratch.

 - Garlic: Use one or two cloves of garlic for flavor.
-I don’t recommend using garlic powder.
+For a subtler garlic flavor, remove the core like we do when making toum (Lebanese garlic sauce).

 How To Make Beet Hummus